 I’ve two lists.
 The ﬁrst is people who are still alive.
 That would be Fleetwood Mac, Stevie Wonder and Stormzy and the second is dead artists I wish I had gotten to see which would be The Beatles, Aretha Franklyn, Prince and Bowie.

 What have been your most memorable live shows over the past few years?

-I’ve been very fortunate with regards to live shows.
+I’ve been very fortunate in regard to live shows.
 I got to play in stadiums to 90,000 in attendance with Ed Sheeran, incredibly iconic venues such as the Ryman and Sydney Opera House with Snow Patrol and Shepherd’s Bush with Foy Vance but my favorite shows have to be headlining both Belfast’s Ulster Hall and Custom House Square.
 Two of the most iconic venues with incredible crowds.

-We’ve been loving listening to your latest EP ‘Ruthless Cupid’ whilst working from home, do you have any more new music in the works at the moment?
+We’ve been loving listening to your latest EP ‘Ruthless Cupid’ whilst working from home, do you have any new music in the works at the moment?

 I’m glad you’ve enjoyed it!
 It was a lot of fun to make.
-And with regards to new music, I’m preparing for my debut album as we speak.
+And with regard to new music, I’m preparing for my debut album as we speak.
 Hopefully it will be out in time for the show in London

 Which artist would you say has been the biggest inﬂuence on your own music?